 For example, including rich sources of potassium in your diet may help reduce high blood pressure, a risk factor for heart disease (

-Summary Fennel and its seeds are packed with fiber, potassium, magnesium, and calcium — all of which are essential to heart health.
+Summary Fennel and its seeds contain fiber, potassium, magnesium, and calcium — all of which are essential for good heart health.

 The wide array of powerful plant compounds in fennel may help protect against chronic diseases, including certain cancers.

-For example, anethole — one of the main active compounds in fennel seeds — has been found to have cancer-fighting properties.
+For example, anethole — one of the main active compounds in fennel seeds — has been found to exhibit cancer-fighting properties.

-One test-tube study showed that anethole effectively suppressed cell growth and induced apoptosis, which is programmed cellular death, in human breast cancer cells (
+One test-tube study showed that anethole suppressed cell growth and induced apoptosis, or programmed cell death, in human breast cancer cells (

 Another test-tube study observed that fennel extract stopped the spread of human breast cancer cells and induced cancer cell death (

-Animal studies have also demonstrated that extract from the seeds may protect against breast and liver cancer (
+Animal studies also suggest that extract from the seeds may protect against breast and liver cancer (

 Although these results are promising, human studies are needed before fennel or its extract can be recommended as an alternative treatment for cancer.